NBISweden/module-openrefine-dm-practices/_episodes/05-scripts.md

 ![History](../fig/history.png)

-2. Copy the code from the right hand panel and paste it into a text editor (like NotePad on Windows or TextEdit on Mac).
+2. Select all the code from the right hand panel to copy and paste it into a text editor (like NotePad on Windows or TextEdit on Mac).
+To copy you can right click the selected text or use the shortcuts cmd+c and cmd+v for Mac or ctrl+c and ctrl+v for Windows.
 Make sure it saves as a plain text file.
 In TextEdit, do this by selecting `Format` > `Make plain text` and save the file as a `.txt` file.

 ## Importing a script to use against another dataset